Health & Human Services Transformation

 - Invests in prevention and early intervention to help ensure every child in King County reaches his or her full potential.

 - Focuses on the early years and key developmental stages.
 Best Starts for Kids is informed by King County's Youth Action Plan.

 - The proposed ordinance draws upon the latest science and expertise from a wide range of community partners.
-If approved by Council, it will go to voters for consideration on the November 2015 ballot.
+It was approved by Council and will go to voters for consideration on the November 2015 ballot.